wea-f/Norepted/README.md

 To hide the tab, press "1" to disguise it, refresh to undisguise. <br>
 # How it works
   Norepted embeds a video based on your youtube video link.
 Similarly to how your teacher embeds a video on Google Slides for class.
-The code simply takes the video id from the inputed url and attaches it to youtube-nocookie.com, the embedded youtube video link.
+The code simply takes the video id from the inputed url and attaches it to youtube.com/embed, the embedded youtube video link.
 That link then goes into a html video element and your video appears just like that! <br>
-# Guidelines
+# Guidelines (you don't have to read this its old)
 Here are some tips to follow: <br>
 1	If you somehow know the creator in real life, please do not snitch on the creator. <br>